Opening times Nov. 14 – Dec. 23, 2019 MON–THU: 2pm–9pm FRI: 2pm–9:30pm SAT: 10am–9:30pm SUN & public holidays: 10am–9pm

 Opening times Nov.
 22 – Dec.
 26, 2019 MON–FRI: 11am–9pm SAT–SUN: 10am–9pm Dec 24: 11am–4pm Dec.
 25 & 26: 11am–7pm

 Why is it a favourite?
 Gently put, the view that awaits you when you stumble along the way towards the Belvedere is fuckin’ glorious.
 It’s on the kitschier side, especially because the historical scenery mixes with the wooden stands of various handicrafts.
 Sure, it’s a Christmas market aimed at tourists, but after the third Glühwein, you will whole-heartedly join in singing ‘Last Christmas’ – we know how it goes.
 The prices are a bit higher than elsewhere, but the Punsch is worth it.
+The backdrop of the palace can’t be beaten, and we like the nice touch of the sustainable and upcycled Christmas tree this year, made out of old wooden sleighs.

 The best Glühwein or Punsch?
 There are a lot of different sorts here, but we especially liked the ‘Biedermeierpunsch with cinnamon rum’.
 Very rummy, very yummy.